miregitgud/nufian-app/README.md

 ## Demo

-Due to privacy reasons and limited database quota, currently there are no build available for public yet.
+Due to privacy reasons and limited database quota, currently there are `no build available for public yet.` Though an app demo is possible through a very limited access and strict policy.

 ## Known Issues